Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Introduction

 \section{Introduction}

-Hypoplastic left heart syndrome (HLHS) is a congenital heart disease responsible for 23$\%$ of infant cardiac deaths and up to 9$\%$ of congenital heart disease cases each year \cite{Fruitman2000}.
+Hypoplastic left heart syndrome (HLHS) is a congenital heart disease responsible for 23$\%$ of infant cardiac deaths and up to 9$\%$ of congenital heart disease cases each year \hot{in the United States} \cite{Fruitman2000}.
 The disease arises in infants with an underdeveloped left heart, preventing adequate transport of oxygenated blood to the systemic circulation \cite{Tworetzky2001}.
-Characteristics of HLHS include an underdeveloped left ventricle and ascending aorta, as well as small or missing atrial and mitral valves.
-Three surgeries are performed over the patients' first 2-3 years of life, resulting in a fully functioning, univentricular circulation.
-This system, called the Fontan circuit, is shown in Figure~\ref{fig:phys}.
+Characteristics of HLHS include an underdeveloped left ventricle and ascending aorta, as well as small or missing \hot{aortic} and mitral valves.
+Three surgeries are performed over the patients' first 2-3 years of life, resulting in a the Fontan circuit (Figure~\ref{fig:phys}), a fully functioning, univentricular circulation.
 The first surgical stage in the creation of the Fontan circulation involves moving the aorta from the left to the right ventricle and widening it with tissue from the pulmonary artery.
 This surgically modified aorta is hereafter referred to as the ``reconstructed'' aorta.
 Next, the venae cavae are removed from the right atrium and attached to the pulmonary artery.
 As a result, flow to the pulmonary circulation is achieved by passive transport through the systemic veins \cite{Fontan1971,Gobergs2016,Mahle1998}.
 The Fontan circuit has near-normal arterial oxygen saturation.
 However, the lack of a pump pushing blood into the pulmonary vasculature causes a bottleneck effect, increasing pulmonary impedance and decreasing venous return to the heart \cite{Gewillig2016}.
-Moreover, the single-pump system degenerates over time due to vascular remodeling accentuated by the system's attempt to compensate for reduced cardiac output \cite{Mahle1998,Voges2010,Gewillig2016}.
-Concerning clinical implications of the Fontan physiology include reduced cerebral and gut perfusion, increasing the risk of stroke \cite{Saiki2014} and the development of Fontan-associated liver disease (FALD) \cite{Gordon2019,Navaratnam2016}.
+The single-pump system degenerates over time due to vascular remodeling accentuated by the system's attempt to compensate for reduced cardiac output \cite{Mahle1998,Voges2010,Gewillig2016}.
+Clinical implications of the Fontan physiology include reduced cerebral and gut perfusion, increasing the risk of stroke \cite{Saiki2014} and the development of Fontan-associated liver disease (FALD) \cite{Gordon2019,Navaratnam2016}.
 The study by Saiki \textit{et al.} \cite{Saiki2014} shows that increased stiffness of the aorta, head, and neck vessels in HLHS patients with reconstructed aortas reduces blood flow to the brain.
 This reduced flow, combined with increased arterial stiffness, is associated with ischemic stroke \cite{Tsivgoulis06}.
 Regarding FALD, the single pump system decreases both supply and drainage of blood in the liver.
 Hypertension within the liver vasculature typically occurs 5-10 years after Fontan surgery \cite{Gordon2019}.
 Reduced cardiac output and passive venous flow lead to liver fibrosis, a characteristic of FALD.
 With a heart transplant, FALD is reversible if caught early.
 Advanced FALD is irreversible and can lead to organ failure \cite{Gordon2019}.